Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 No, you cannot downgrade from a newer version to an older one.
 You will see the following error message:
 `cannot downgrade a node from version [7.16.1] to version [7.15.2]`
-Please note that as soon as a newer Elasticsearch node was started, the data stored on the volume was updated, which makes it impossible to start an older version.
+Please note that as soon as a newer Elasticsearch node was started, the data stored on the volume is already updated, which makes it impossible to start an older version.